Discrete time ruin probability with Parisian delay

-The case $\zeta=0$ corresponds to classical ruin problem and we do not deal with this case here.
-The name for this problem is borrowed from Parisian option, where prices are activated or canceled depending on type of option if underlying asset stays above or below barrier long enough in a row (see \cite{Hansjoerg, chesneyetal, DassWu1}).
+The name for the problem considered in this paper is borrowed from Parisian option, where prices are activated or canceled depending on a type of option when underlying asset stays above or below barrier long enough (see Albrecher et al. \cite{Hansjoerg}, Chesney et al. \cite{ chesneyetal}, Dassios and Wu \cite{DassWu1}).
 We believe that Parisian ruin probability could be a better measure of risk in many situations giving possibility for insurance company to get solvency.
 So far the Parisian ruin probability has been considered only in a continuous-time setting.
-In particular, Dassios and Wu \cite{DassWu1} analyze the classical risk process (\ref{CL}) with exponential claims and for the Brownian motion with drift.
+In particular, Dassios and Wu \cite{DassWu1} analyze the continuous-time classical risk process (\ref{CL}) with exponential claims and the Brownian motion with drift.
 Dassios and Wu \cite{DassWu2} found also Cram\'{e}r-type asymptotics for this risk process.
-Czarna and Palmowski \cite{IZ} and Loeffen et al. \cite{RIZ} extended these results to the case of a general spectrally negative L\'{e}vy process using the fluctuation theory (see also \cite{Land2} concerning an exponential Parisian delay).
-The main goal of this paper is to derive discrete-time counterparts of above results and propose efficient numerical procedure of finding Parisian finite-time ruin probability.
+Czarna and Palmowski \cite{IZ} and Loeffen et al. \cite{RIZ} extended these results to the case of a general spectrally negative L\'{e}vy process using the fluctuation theory.
+Another possible way of defining the Parisian delay is based on exchanging the deterministic, fixed delay $d$ by an independent exponential random variable; see e.g., Landriault et al. \cite{Land2} and Baurdoux et al. \cite{erik}.

+The main goal of this paper is to derive discrete-time counterparts of the results above and propose efficient numerical procedure for finding Parisian probability of (non-)ruin within finite time.

 This paper is organized as follows.
-In Sections \ref{sec:main} and \ref{sec:infinite} we give main representation of Parisian ruin probabilities.
-In Sections \ref{sec:cram} and \ref{sec:heavy} we give asymptotics of Parisian ruin probability both in Cram\'{e}r and heavy-tailed cases.
+In Sections \ref{sec:main} and \ref{sec:infinite} we give main representation of Parisian non-ruin and ruin probabilities within finite and infinite time respectively.
+In Sections \ref{sec:cram} and \ref{sec:heavy} we give asymptotics of Parisian ruin probability in Cram\'{e}r (light-tailed) and heavy-tailed cases.
 Finally, in Section \ref{sec:examples} we analyze a few particular examples.